Attention Projection Mixing with Exogenous Anchors: Introduction

 Analyzing architectures that reuse first-layer projections reveals a fundamental tension.
 The first layer is forced to serve two roles: (1) as a stable, reusable anchor for all deeper layers and (2) as an effective computational block for progressive feature transformation.
 This dual objective inherently limits effectiveness in both roles.

 Our primary contribution is \textbf{ExoFormer}, which resolves this tension by learning a set of \emph{dedicated exogenous anchor projections} outside the sequential layer stack.
 The internal-anchor version, which we term NuResFormer (\textbf{N}ormalized \textbf{u}nified), serves as a comparative foundation.
 Decoupling of the two roles proves consistently beneficial: every ExoFormer variant outperforms its corresponding NuResFormer counterpart in perplexity while remaining competitive in downstream accuracy despite no increase in width or depth.
 We explain this high performance via an \emph{Offloading Hypothesis}: the external anchor assumes the role of preserving token identity, allowing the sequential layers to specialize almost exclusively in refinement.
+Additionally, we show that anchoring on slightly deeper representations can further improve perplexity while increasing throughput.